susan-kimemia/alx-system_engineering-devops/0x00-shell_basics/README.md

 symblic link
 deleting the directory
 changing working directory
-listing all files in the current directory
+listing all files in  long format